-Feeding Tomorrow unites with the Chicagoland Food Science Foundation and FONA International in Chicago, IL to provide an educational experience specifically for educators, teachers, and counselors.
-The Educator Expo Program takes place Wednesday, July 15 from 9:00 a.m. to 4:00 p.m. at the McCormick Place Convention Center in Chicago, IL and includes tours of the expo floor, opportunities to connect with food industry professionals, gain access to teaching resources and experiments, connect with other educators and see what career opportunities exist.
+Feeding Tomorrow unites with the Chicagoland Food Science Foundation and FONA International in Chicago to provide an educational experience specifically for educators, teachers, and counselors.
+The Educator Expo Program will be a virtual event this year, and it includes opportunities to connect with food industry professionals, gain access to teaching resources and experiments, connect with other educators and see what career opportunities exist.
 The event will be held on Wednesday, July 15.
 We are currently working to transition the onsite program to a virtual experience and will have more details soon!

 Teachers will receive:

-This free opportunity is valued at over $750 and includes a full day workshop and expo tour.
-Space is limited to 75 K–12 educators and requires an application to fill out.
-Application deadline is April 15.
+Space for this free opportunity is limited to 75 K–12 educators and requires an application to fill out.
+The application deadline has passed.
 Participants will be notified of their status on May 1.

 If you have any questions, please email [email protected]

 The FDA is extending the comment period for the third installment of the draft guidance designed to support compliance with the Mitigation Strategies to Protect Food Against Intentional Adulteration (IA) rule under the FDA Food Safety Modernization Act (FSMA).

 While most food production and supply chains have been resilient during the pandemic, there are FDA-regulated food establishments that have closed temporarily or face challenges that could lead to closures because of COVID-19.